johnpray/skipandcal/README.md

 2012-10-17

-- Finally added listings pages for Everything and individual categories
+- Finally added listings pages for Everything and individual categories.
+- Added an About page (and removed the ugly "news" flash on the homepage).
+- Improved footer nav.

 2012-05 / 2012-06